Shweta74/devTinder-web/README.md

 - build the user card on feed
 -edit profile feature
 -show toast message on save of profile
+-see all my connections
+-new page see all my connection requests
 Body
     NavBar
     Route=/ => Feed